 Astaxanthin is credited with supporting macular degeneration, heart health, gastric ulcers, cancer, acid reflux, arthritis, and sunburn.
 As one of the most powerful antioxidants, this substance reduces inflammation and oxidative stress.

 The blood-brain barrier protects the brain and other neural tissue from unwanted chemicals.
-Astaxanathin crosses the blood-brain barrier.
+Astaxanthin crosses the blood-brain barrier.
 The eye’s retina is neural tissue.
-Therefore, astaxanathin can reach the eye directly.
+Therefore, astaxanthin can reach the eye directly.

 Research on Astaxanthin and the Brain